 h3) Should Contracted Parties be allowed or required to treat legal and natural persons differently, and what mechanism is needed to ensure reliable determination of status?

-We seem to have agreed that yes, contracted parties should be allowed to treat legal and natural persons differently, but the mechanism by which this should or can be done should be further explored.
+The EPDP Team agrees that Contracted Parties should be allowed to treat legal and natural persons differently, but also recommends the mechanism by which this could be done should be further explored.

+The EPDP Team does not agree that Contracted Parties should be required to treat legal and natural persons differently.

 h4) Is there a legal basis for Contracted Parties to treat legal and natural persons differently?

-We agreed that under GDPR there is a legal basis.
-While the focus of this EPDP is GDPR compliance, we did note that not all jurisdictions have this same distinction so we have to make sure our policy recommendations are flexible enough to take this into account.
+The EPDP Team agreed that the GDPR extends protections to natural persons data and therefore would allow for Contracted Parties to treat legal persons data differently.
+It should be strongly noted, however, with due regard to the communications of the EDPB, this is not a straightforward delineation, and the EPDP team should be exceptionally cautious so as not to engage in broad and invalid assumptions that in any way enhance the risk of a personal data breach occurring.
+Such an increased risk is not in the interests of any party.
+Additionally, while the focus of this EPDP is GDPR compliance, the EPDP Team noted that not all jurisdictions distinguish between legal and natural persons therefore any policy recommendations must remain flexible enough to take this into account.

 h5) What are the risks associated with differentiation of registrant status as legal or natural persons across multiple jurisdictions?
 (See EDPB letter of 5 July 2018).

-The main risk seems to be that while legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons with rights/protection under GDPR.
-This risk may be minimized through educational resources as recommended below. [further flesh out risks: James Bladel to provide proposed language]
+One important risk is that while legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons with full rights and protections under GDPR.